 Questions to Ask a Realtor When Selling

 Today, we’re sharing a handy list of questions to ask a realtor before selling.
-When we meet with new clients, we sometimes feel like we’re overloading them with too much information, too soon.
-However, as a homeowner chances are, you’re not up to date or may not know of the type questions to ask a realtor before selling your home.
-We’ve also had new home sellers come to us, unsatisfied with their previous agent because they didn’t feel their questions were being given sufficient consideration.
-In addition to the questions shown below, we also offer an array of home selling tips, perfect to help you move forward with selling your home.
+When meeting new clients we sometimes feel like we’re overloading them with too much information, too soon.
+However, as a homeowner there’s a pretty good chance you’re not up to date or may not know of the important questions to ask a realtor before selling your home.
+We’ve also had new home sellers approach us, unsatisfied with their previous agent because they didn’t feel their questions were being given sufficient consideration.
+In addition to the questions shown below, we offer an array of home selling tips, perfect to help you move forward with selling your home.

-Even for those homeowners with past experience selling their houses, if it’s been a few years, your information is out of date.
-Of course, we’d love the opportunity to answer any of your real estate related questions.
+Even for those homeowners with past experience selling houses, if it’s been a few years, your information is out of date.
+Of course we’d love the opportunity to answer any of your real estate related questions.
 So… we’ve put together our list of the most common questions to ask a realtor before selling.
-Keep in mind, there are plenty more questions to ask but we’ll touch on the most important and that should give you enough information to come up with more questions more specific to your own circumstances.
+Keep in mind, there are always more but we’ll touch on the most important and those questions we hear the most.
 We also include some short comments where relevant.